Recent developments on Oka manifolds: Introduction: flexibility versus rigidity

+These results show that the CAP axiom in Definition \ref{def:Oka} localizes the Oka property of a complex manifold $Y$ to the Runge approximation problem for holomorphic maps from simplest possible domains to $Y$, namely, the convex domains in Euclidean spaces.
+This is often easier to verify, and it led to several new examples and constructions of Oka manifolds described in \cite{Forstneric2017E}.
+It shows in particular that the class of Oka manifolds is invariant with respect to holomorphic fibre bundle projections with Oka fibres; see Theorem \ref{th:updown}.

+It is worth mentioning that every Oka manifold $Y$ is the image of a strongly dominating holomorphic map $\C^n\to Y$ with $n=\dim Y$ (see \cite[Theorem 1.1]{Forstneric2017Indam}).
+Hence, when trying to decide which domains $\Omega\subset\C^n$ $(n>1)$ are Oka, the first quintessential question is to understand the shapes of images of nondegenerate entire maps $\C^n\to\C^n$.

-Oka properties have also been considered for holomorphic maps.
-The notion of an {\em Oka map} was introduced by Finnur L\'arusson, who developed a model category for Oka theory \cite{Larusson2004,Larusson2005} in which fibrations are Oka maps and cofibrations are Stein inclusions.
-In particular, a complex manifold $Y$ is an Oka manifold if and only if the constant map $Y\to \mathrm{point}$ is an Oka map.
+Oka properties are also considered for holomorphic maps.
+The notion of an {\em Oka map} (see Definition \ref{def:Okamap}) was introduced by Finnur L\'arusson, who developed a model category for Oka theory \cite{Larusson2004,Larusson2005} in which Oka maps are fibrations and Stein inclusions are cofibrations.
+In particular, a complex manifold $Y$ is Oka if and only if the constant map $Y\to \mathrm{point}$ is an Oka map, and every holomorphic fibre bundle map with an Oka fibre is an Oka map.
 Modern Oka theory may thus be summarized as follows:

 {\em Analytic problems on Stein manifolds which can be formulated in terms of maps to Oka manifolds, or liftings with respect to Oka maps, have only topological obstructions.}